immadshahid/immadshahid/README.md

 ## 👨‍💻 About Me

-## 👨‍💻 About Me

-I’m a **Data Scientist** and **AI Engineer** passionate about using data and AI to solve real-world problems.
+I’m a **Data Scientist** and **AI Engineer** passionate about using data and artificial intelligence to solve real-world problems.
-I build full-stack products, deploy custom AI assistants, and help businesses automate with smart solutions.

-I’m the **Founder & CEO of Mansaibots** – building custom AI chatbot systems for education, e-commerce, and support.
+I'm the **Founder & CEO of Mansaibots** – building custom chatbot systems using LLMs + RAG for e-commerce, education, and customer support.

-📚 I also create content and write articles to simplify complex tech topics for everyone.
+I also create content and write educational articles to simplify complex AI & tech topics.
-🎥 Sharing tutorials, insights, and AI concepts through YouTube & Instagram Reels.
+🎥 I share insights and tutorials on **YouTube**, **Instagram Reels**, and my blog [immadshahid.com](https://immadshahid.com).

 ---